EesunMoon/AML_Project/README.md

 4. **`README.md`**
    - This file, providing setup and usage instructions.

+### Prerequisites
+Ensure the following are installed on your system:
+1. Python (version 3.7 or above)
+2. **Jupyter Notebook** or **VS Code** with the Jupyter extension
+3. Required Python libraries:
+   - Install the dependencies using:
+     ```bash
+     pip install pandas numpy matplotlib seaborn scikit-learn tensorflow
+     ```

+### How to Run the Code
+1. Open **Visual Studio Code** or any text editor supporting Jupyter notebooks.
+2. Open `Project_Part3_Deliverable.ipynb` in VS Code.
+3. Ensure the Python interpreter is set correctly by selecting your virtual environment (if used) or the default Python installation.
+4. Run the notebook:
+   - Click **"Run All"** or run individual cells to execute the analysis.

+---

 ## Dataset

 The dataset comprises **973 records** with **15 features** spanning demographic, physiological, and workout data.
 It is sourced from Kaggle.